J. J. Newberry: Bankruptcy & Liquidation

 In 2000, most Newberry and McCrory stores had been converted to the Dollar Zone brand, as McCrory's attempted to radically change its business model.
 The remaining Newberry stores closed and the company was liquidated along with the whole McCrory's chain in February 2002.

 Early J. J. Newberry stores featured a recognizable logo composed of gold or white sans serif letters on a red background that usually occupied the entire width of the store facade.
 This was similar to the early signage of competitors Woolworth's, Neisner Brothers and S. S. Kresge.
 Later stores featured a cursive 1960s modern logo style, dropping the "J. J." altogether.

 Poet Donald Hall wrote a poem, "Beans and Franks", about the closing of a J. J. Newberry store in Franklin, New Hampshire.

 Britt's

 Britt's was a division of J. J. Newberry.
 Founded in the Pacific Northwest in the early 1900s, the J. J. Newberry chain acquired it in December 1928 and all Britt's stores were rebranded as J. J. Newberry locations.
-Newberry revived the Britt's name in the early 1960s as a discount store division.
+Newberry revived the Britt's name in the early 1960s as a department store division (similar to AIM For The Best).
 During the Birmingham civil rights campaign, activists organized sit-ins at the segregated lunch counters in Britt's Department Stores, which led to the arrest of 20 protesters.